Department of Athletic Training and Sports Medicine

 The Department of Athletic Training and Sports Medicine is a vibrant seven member group with expertise across the domains of athletic training.
 Faculty are active in aspects of sports health care and education at the state, regional and national level.
 Faculty members collaborate with other health care educators across the School of Health Sciences, School of Medicine and School of Nursing to deliver an interprofessional educational experience.

-The department sponsors educational programming culminating in a BS in Athletic Training, qualifying the student to sit for the national certification exam, and collaborates with the Department of Physical Therapy in offering a seven year AT/DPT program.
+The department sponsors educational programming culminating in a BS in Athletic Training, qualifying the student to sit for the national certification exam, and collaborates with the Department of Physical Therapy in offering a Dual-Degree BS in Athletic Training/DPT (4+3) program.